nus-cs2103-AY2425S2/ip/docs/README.md

 ### Note
 * Deadline task label is `D`
-* May be in the past
+* Can be in the past

 ## Events
 Adds a task with a description, a start and an end time.